octopus-network/octopus-appchain-registry/README.md

 * `owner`: The owner of this contract, which is the Octopus DAO.
 * `appchain anchor`: A NEAR contract which is deployed in a subaccount of the account of this contract.
 It is in charge of managing the necessary data of an appchain on NEAR protocol, providing security and interoperability for the appchain.
 The anchor contracts are controlled by the `owner` (Octopus DAO) too, and the [octopus-appchain-anchor](https://github.com/octopus-network/octopus-appchain-anchor) is the standard implementation provided by Octopus Core Team.
 * `appchain basedata`: The basedata of an appchain, which contains the following fields:
-  * `appchain owner`: The owner of an appchain, ususally the developer or someone who represent the developer team.
+  * `appchain owner`: The owner of an appchain, usually the developer or someone who represent the developer team.
   * `appchain metadata`: The metadata of an appchain.
 Refer to [Custom types](#custom-types).
   * `appchain anchor code`: The WASM code of the `appchain anchor` of an appchain.
   * `appchain state`: The state of an appchain, which is one of the following: